richie0866/Rostruct/README.md

   * Currently, only primitive types like `boolean` and `number` can be set.

 ## Installation
+> Finding a way to load the latest Rostruct release automatically is not recommended, as updates can change functionality at any time.
+Instead, use any of the options, and Watch this repository to be notified of new releases.
 ### Option 1: Local files
 * Download the latest `Rostruct.lua` file from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest)
 * Locate your executor's `workspace/` directory and insert `Rostruct.lua` into a folder named "rostruct"